pintowar/opta-router/README.md

 * local (**default**): for development setup;
 * single: single process with an embedded h2 database;
 * dist: app being able to connect with an external postgres database.
+This profile is also meant to run for different modules (look into `docker-compose.yml` file to check how to proper setup this environment):
+  * rest-app: client ui + main rest endpoints;
+  * solver-app: backend with solver.
+It reads solver requests from a distributed queue;
+  * geo-app: another backend serving data concerning to geo data.

 This project contains a sample of pre-defined problems on belgium area.
 An OSM (Open Street Map) map is needed to make the road path calculation process possible.
 The `opta-router-geo` is responsible to extract this information from the map that can be found on this [link](http://download.geofabrik.de/europe/belgium-latest.osm.pbf).